Secrets (Pink song)

 "Secrets" is a song recorded by American singer Pink from her seventh studio album Beautiful Trauma.
 Pink co-wrote the song with its producers, Max Martin, Shellback, and Oscar Holter.
-The song was released to hot adult contemporary radio on August 2, 2018, as the sixth and final single from the album.
+The song was released to hot adult contemporary radio on August 2, 2018, as the fourth and final single from the album.

 Music video

 The official music video for the song was released on July 24, 2018.
 It features P!nk and the backup dancers from the Beautiful Trauma World Tour going out at night.
-It was filmed after one of P!nk's shows in Perth, Australia.
+It was filmed after one of P!nk's shows in Perth, Australia, at the RAC Arena.